 Abstract

-Results: Findings revealed a critical and clearly articulated need for a structured training model focused on communication management.
-The developed curriculum—comprising pedagogical objectives, modular content, AI-assisted learning activities, and formative evaluation—was rated as highly appropriate by experts.
-Post-implementation assessments indicated statistically significant improvements in supervisors’ pedagogical knowledge and communicative competence (p < .05).
-Student teachers under their supervision also exhibited strong performance in lesson planning (M = 4.55, SD = 0.66), instructional delivery (M = 4.57, SD = 0.53), and learner engagement (M = 4.59, SD = 0.71).
-Recommendations for refinement included expanding content depth, adjusting training duration, and introducing post-training support mechanisms.
+Results: The findings revealed a strong need for a structured training curriculum focused on communication management in Thai language supervision.
+The developed curriculum included clear pedagogical objectives, modular learning content, AI-assisted learning activities, coaching-based practices, and formative evaluation.
+Expert evaluation indicated that the curriculum was highly appropriate for professional development.
+After implementation, supervisory teachers showed statistically significant improvements in pedagogical knowledge and communicative competence (p < .05).
+Student teachers under their supervision also demonstrated strong performance in lesson planning (M = 4.55, SD = 0.66), instructional delivery (M = 4.57, SD = 0.53), and learner engagement (M = 4.59, SD = 0.71).
+Suggested improvements included expanding content depth, extending training duration, and providing post-training support.

 Article Details